Welcome new students! All of the information you need is right here to begin your life-changing journey.

 Replacing the electrolytes that are lost through sweating such as sodium, magnesium, calcium and potassium, can also be helpful in preventing headaches and feelings of dizziness and nausea in class.
 Coconut water and trace minerals are great ways to replenish your electrolytes and to keep your body hydrated.

-No problem.
-You are in the right place.
-We encourage you to stay in the class and take as many breaks as you need, this will mean sitting or laying down to recover when ever you feel overwhelmed.
+You can sit out whenever you feel overwhelmed.
 With a regular practice you will build your stamina and in short time will be able to go through the whole practice, with out sitting out!
-Congratulations , just coming and finishing off your first Thavma Bikram Yoga class is an accomplishment in itself!

 During class, nobody will look at you or judge you.
 The teacher will guide you and instruct you, always with compassion and respect.
 NO need to be self-conscious.
 It’s helpful to realize that people’s focus is on themselves; they are working too hard to even notice you.
 Everyone comes here to improve and make a change in themselves.
 Many of us are shy about the areas where we seek improvement, and may worry that others will judge us.
 Remember, we’re all in this together, rooting for each other.
 Flaws are normal; as are the insecurities we carry with them.

 Hot Yoga and Emotions